g0utam/Alarm-Circuit/README.md

-# Ultrasonic Distance and Temperature Sensor Alert System
+# Ultrasonic Distance and Temperature Sensor Alert System using ESP32

 This project combines an ultrasonic distance sensor and an LM35 temperature sensor with an ESP32 to monitor distance and temperature.
 If a specified threshold for either is crossed, an alert system with a buzzer and LED is activated.